RichardVerbraak/Notes/Datastructures.md

 This is basically a queue problem and using an array here wouldn't be optimal because you'd have to shift/unshift all the indices around vs just using the head/tail in a Linked List.

+---

+## ArrayList

+---

+An ArrayList has _array access_ and the _ability to grow_ like a list

+Example:

+An array with the length of 1 but the capacity of 3

+[2, null, null]

+Get(index)
+If it's out of bounds
+if(index >= arr.length) throw Error

+Push operation
+If the length is within the capacity, push the item if(length =< arr.capacity) push(item)

+Pushing when length = capacity
+Create a new array with for example, double the capacity (6)

+An ArrayList technically starts off with an array structure since you start off by giving it a hint - "Hey how much space do you want to use and not allocate too much memory" It comes down to a game of reserving the least amount of memory while also doing the least amount of growing operations

+What about Queue like operations (Enqueue and Queue)

+Enqueue (insert at front) example:

+Length: 3
+Capacity: 6

+[2, 3, 5, null, null, null]

+The problem here would be that you can't just "write" at index[0] because you will overwrite the value 2 here So what you'll have to start at 5 and shift everything by 1 to the right side so [0] will be empty to insert our value into

+This is a O(n) operation and not performant which is why people would use a node based list instead of an array for these operations

+So to summarize, an ArrayList is bad with queue and dequeue but good with push / pop, the latter being O(1)

+Same with removing at an index, if you were to jump into the middle and remove an item, you'd have to shift all the items that came after that index in order to fill the "gap" you created Doing a get(index) and it returning null instead of an item because you didn't shift things would be problematic